Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 Klean Strip Green Safer Muriatic Acid Jug 128 Oz (Pack of 4)

-One of the most effective and common ways to lower high pH in pool is to use muriatic acid.
+One of the most effective and common ways to lower the pool’s high pH is to use muriatic acid.
 This is a strong acid that should be handled with caution.

-Before adding muriatic acid to your pool, be sure to wear protective gloves and eyewear, and follow the manufacturer’s instructions carefully on how to bring ph down in pool.
+Before adding muriatic acid to your pool, be sure to wear protective gloves and eyewear and follow the manufacturer’s instructions carefully on how to bring the pH level down.
 It’s important to add the acid to the water slowly and in small amounts while constantly monitoring the pH level.

-You should follow the manufacturer’s instructions when adding Muriatic Acid or you can use the guide below to work out approximately how much acid to add.
+When adding muriatic acid, you should follow the manufacturer’s instructions, or you can use the guide below to estimate how much acid to add.

 pH LevelMuriatic Acid (ounces)